Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Experiments and results

 \subsection{Implementation details}

 In the experiments, the images for lane detection are sampled to a resolution of 256$\times$128.
-The experiments for vehicle detection are implemented on a computer equipped with an Intel Core Xeon E5-2630$@$2.3GHz, 64GB RAM and two GeForce GTX TITAN-X GPU.
+The experiments for vehicle detection are implemented on a computer equipped with an Intel Core Xeon E5-2630$@$2.3GHz, 64GB RAM and two GeForce GTX TITAN-X GPUs.
 In order to validate the applicability of the low-resolution images and the performance of the proposed detection method, different testing conditions are used, for example the wet-, cloudy- and sunny- day scenes.
+In the training{\footnote{Codes are at https://github.com/qinnzou/Robust-Lane-Detection}}, the batch size is 16, and the number of epoches is 100.